Starbots-creative/stoke-on-trent-college/README.md

 ### Recommended Settings for VS Code

-1. Open VS Code settings (Cmd + , on Mac, Ctrl + , on Windows).
-2. Search for Format on Save and enable it.
-3. Search for Editor: Default Formatter, select Prettier - Code formatter.
-4. You can find your settings json file by pressing CMD + SHIFT + P (CRTL + SHIFT + P for windows) and searching for settings - you will see "Open user settings (JSON) - Add this to your settings.json file for automatic linting:
+You can find your settings json file by pressing CMD + SHIFT + P (CRTL + SHIFT + P for windows) and searching for settings - you will see "Open user settings (JSON) - Add this to your settings.json file for automatic linting:

 ```

+  "editor.defaultFormatter": "esbenp.prettier-vscode",
   "editor.formatOnSave": true,
   "editor.codeActionsOnSave": [
     "source.formatDocument",